Devops-2020-Products/products/README.md

  PUT /products/{id} - updates a product record in the database with the request body consisting of all the database fields needed

  DELETE /products/{id} - deletes a product record in the database

+ GET /products?category=str:category - query the database by the category of products

+ GET /products?name=str:name - query the database by the name of products

+ GET /products?description=str:description - query the database by the description of products

  GET /products/price - query the database by the price range of products